Jason-WJ96/implicit-vr-auth/README.md

 ]
 ```

 Configure the above parameters according to your experimental goals to test different combinations and analyze their impact on model performance.
-Each setting can be modified directly within the main-implicit_vr_auth.ipynb notebook.
+Each setting can be modified directly within `the main-implicit_vr_auth.ipynb` file.

 <hr>